redwoodjs/redwood/docs/docs/cli-commands.md

 #### setup graphql trusted-docs

-This command creates the necessary configuratiion to start using [GraphQL Trusted Documents](./graphql/trusted-documents.md).
+This command creates the necessary configuration to start using [GraphQL Trusted Documents](./graphql/trusted-documents.md).

 ```